Landon-Dou/culearn-sdk/README.md

 # Carleton University Learning Management System (cuLearn) SDK

-* This SDK is made for Carleton students or staffs to access contents and data directly from their own applications/programs in purposes of testing and analyzing.
+* This SDK is made for Carleton students or staffs to access cuLearn contents and data directly from their own applications/programs in purposes of testing and analyzing.
 * For example, we can develop a dashboard that manages all courses and schedules in your own style, or a program that utilizes Tensorflow or other AI frameworks to evaluate the quality of our study and predict the grades in upcomming exams
 * Its a good opportunity for us to dig our own things in the university while using computer science knowledge